 3. Eunuch Sought for a Man - Found Jesus

 1. In our scripture lesson, a call went out.
 The angel of the Lord directed Philip: "To go south into the desert."
-He quickly made haste and went, "south unto Gaza."
-After arriving there, the Holy Spirit directed him to: "Go join thy self to this chariot."
+He quickly made haste and went "South unto Gaza."
+After arriving there, the Holy Spirit directed him: "Go join thy self to this chariot."
 Once there, he heard the man reading from the prophet Isaiah.
 Philip asked: "Understand what thou readest?"
-He replied: "How can I; except a man guide me?"
+He replied: "How can I, except a man, guide me?"
 After this, the preacher was invited to join the man in the chariot.
-In this lesson we will see the "divine hand of God" in conversion; and the power of gospel preaching, from the Old Testament scriptures.
+In this lesson, we will see the "divine hand of God" in conversion and the power of gospel preaching from the Old Testament scriptures.

-2. First, we notice that God sought for a man; and called upon Philip.
+2. First, we notice that God sought a man and called upon Philip.
 Our lesson is an account of a prominent man's conversion to Christ.
-He is a eunuch; the treasurer of Candace Queen of the Ethiopians (her chief financial officer; Secretary of the Treasury).
-Philip was summoned to go south in search of a recent worshipper of Jerusalem, in search of the truth.
+He is (an) eunuch, the treasurer for Candace, Queen of the Ethiopians (he was her chief financial officer; Secretary of the Treasury).
+Philip was summoned to go south searching for a recent worshipper of Jerusalem and the truth.
 But this lesson goes far deeper than it appears on the surface.
-As we look closer, God sought for a man and found Philip.
+As we look closer, God seeks a man and finds Philip.

 3. Secondly, Philip was in search of a man and found the treasurer.
-Truly, there is a great need for men to go south, into the desert.
-These are men who are willing to travel away from the affluence and materialism of the world.
+Indeed, there is a great need for men to go south into the desert.
+These men are willing to travel away from the affluence and materialism of the world.
 He went far away from nobility, intellectualism, and pride.
-He had a rebirth of simple concern for doing, rather than just planning.
+He had a rebirth of simple concern for doing rather than just planning.
 Philip found purpose in the desert.
 His highways and byways were barren and dusty fields.
-It was there in the desert, he found a man in search of Jesus.
-God has found, purified, and prepared many sincere and dedicated men in the desert, through adversities, hardships, and trials of their faith.
-Men such as Moses, Elijah, John the Baptist, and even Jesus, were all men refined in the desert.
+In the desert, he found a man searching for Jesus.
+God has found, purified, and prepared many sincere and dedicated men in the desert through adversities, hardships, and trials of their faith.
+Men such as Moses, Elijah, John the Baptist, and even Jesus were refined in the desert.

 BODY OF LESSON